m-r-kushal/webe-library/README.md

-# Employee Information system
+# Library  Information system

-Create an Employee Information System using the Laravel web framework.
+Create a Library information System using the Laravel web framework.